 A new 4-H year begins October 1 and ends September 30 of the following year.
+Colorado 4-H is committed to providing an environment that is free from discrimination and harassment based on race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity/expression, or pregnancy in its employment, programs, services, activities, and admissions.

-4-H membership is open to any youth in a County area, regardless of race, color, creed, sex, national origin, or disabled condition.
-Membership is available to youth ages 5 through 18 years of age, as of December 31st of the previous year.
+Membership is available to youth ages 5 through 18 years of age, as of December 31st of the previous year, and/or any enrolled 4-H Volunteer who reside in the county.

 Cloverbud Membership: The Cloverbud program provides an introduction to 4-H for individuals 5-7 years of age (as of Dec.
 31st of the previous year).
 This program is noncompetitive and is less demanding than traditional 4-H programming.
-These members are required to enroll during the open enrollment period, and they will sign-up under the 'Moffat County 4-H Cloverbud Club'.
-Cloverbud members are not yet eligible to enroll in traditional livestock or general projects, but instead, will participate in the specific Cloverbud projects.
+These members are required to enroll during the open enrollment period, and they will sign up under the 'Moffat County 4-H Cloverbud Club'.
+Cloverbud members are not yet eligible to enroll in traditional livestock or general projects but will participate in specific Cloverbud projects.

-Traditional 4-H Membership: Traditional 4-H Membership is available to youth 8-18 year of age (as of Dec.
+Traditional 4-H Membership: Traditional 4-H Membership is available to youth 8-18 years of age (as of Dec.
 31st of the previous year).
-Traditional 4-H Membership offers year-round organized 4-H Community Club participation and an extensive list of project offerings, curriculum and support.
-Traditional 4-H members must be enrolled in a Community Club of their choice in order to enroll in any 4-H project.
+Traditional 4-H Membership offers year-round organized 4-H Community Club participation and an extensive list of project offerings, curriculum, and support.
+Traditional 4-H members must be enrolled in a Community Club of their choice to enroll in any 4-H project.